SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 ## Leonhardt's Conclusion

-> One, nothing matters nearly as much as vaccination.
-A continued push to persuade
+> One, __nothing matters nearly as much as vaccination.__ A continued push to persuade
-> skeptics to get shots — and to make sure that people are receiving booster shots — will
+> skeptics to get shots &ndash; and to make sure that people are receiving booster shots
-> save lives.
+> &ndash; will save lives.
 >
 > Two, there is a strong argument for continuing to remove other restrictions, and
 > returning to normal life, now that Omicron caseloads have fallen 95 percent from their